Need some free Android games without ads and no in-app purchases?

 We’ve all had that sinking feeling when getting stuck into a new game that we’re really enjoying when we realize it’s going to be difficult to make much progress without spending money on in-app purchases.
-Similarly, there are many games where the sheer profusion of ads gets in the way of the game.
-The Google Play Store is crammed to the rafters with hundreds of thousands of free games but many of them have bothersome ads or in-app purchases, or perhaps both!
+Similarly, there are many android games where the sheer profusion of ads gets in the way of the game.
+The Google Play Store is crammed to the rafters with hundreds of thousands of free mobile games but many of them have bothersome ads or IAP, or perhaps both!

-Because of this, we made it our mission to find some decent games that are completely free to both download and play, with NO in-app purchases and NO annoying ads.
-We’ve done our homework and below you’ll find our pick of the top free Android games without any ads and no in-app purchases.
+Because of this, we made it our mission to find some decent android games without ads that are completely free to both download and play.
+We’ve done our homework and below you’ll find our pick of the top free games without any ads and no in-app purchases.